 1. Avoid extreme calorie deficits

-Large calorie deficits induce a big stress on your body.
-In that state of stress, the body prioritizes certain functions over other ones, which results in poor health for your non-vital systems, such as hair growth.
-In order to make sure your body is “running” correctly and is not under too much stress, try avoiding diets that restrict your daily calorie intake too severely.
-Instead, opt for diet plans that are more gentle, even though they might take more time in order to have you achieve your perfect weight.
-Generally, such dietary practices result in a more sustainable and effective weight loss.
+Large calorie deficits induce a big stress on the human body.
+In that state of stress, the human body prioritizes certain functions over other ones, which results in poor health for your non-vital systems, such as hair growth.
+In order to make sure your body is “running” correctly and is not under too much stress, try avoiding diets that restrict your daily calorie intake too severely or too rapidly.
+For instance, try to stay away from any “crash diets” that you might be tempted to try.
+Instead, opt for healthy diet plans that are more gentle, even though they might take more time in order for you to achieve your perfect weight.
+Generally, such dietary practices result in a more sustainable and effective weight loss, as well as healthy hair growth.

 In order to make sure that you still get all the necessary vitamins and nutrients during your weight loss journey, make sure you include a variety of foods into your diet.
-Specifically for healthy hair, focus on foods that are rich in vitamin B (whole grain, meat, eggs), biotin (fish, seeds, nuts, sweet potatoes), vitamin C (citrus fruits, tomatoes, peppers etc), vitamin D (fatty fish, beef liver, egg yolks etc).
+Specifically for healthy hair, focus on foods that are rich in vitamin B (whole grain, meat, eggs), biotin (fish, seeds, nuts, sweet potatoes), vitamin C (citrus fruits, tomatoes, peppers etc), vitamin D (fish, beef liver, egg yolks etc) and fatty acid.

 3. Get good sleep

 Another important factor for your overall health and particularly your hair health is good sleep.
-The expression “beauty sleep” is no coincidence – sleep plays a very important role in regulating your hormone levels.
+The expression “beauty sleep” is no coincidence – sleep plays a very important role in regulating your hormone levels and hair regrowth, while lack of sleep may cause you to lose a certain percent of hair.
 The growth hormones that are produced while you sleep are crucial to your hair growth rates.
 Additionally, a good restorative sleep is vital for the protein synthesis of the hair, so think twice before you decide to skip a good night’s sleep.

 4. Diet under supervision

-In order to avoid unpleasant side effects of a quick weight loss, such as hair thinning, it is best to diet under medical supervision.
+In order to avoid unpleasant side effects of a quick weight loss, such as hair thinning, it is best to diet under medical supervision and lose weight at a steady pace.
 Before picking a diet plan, consider consulting with your doctor.
 Looking at your medical record and running a few tests before starting a diet can help the doctor find you a diet that is best suited for you, as well as uncovering and preventing any future health complications that could be the result of your weight loss journey.

 5. Consider taking some supplements

 To make your weight loss easier on your body and especially your hair, you could also consider taking additional supplements.
 The most well-known supplements for improving your hair health are biotin and collagen.
-Some research suggests that taking biotin will prevent hair thinning and help your hair grow thicker, as well as stimulating nail growth.
-Another option is collagen supplements, which you can find in various forms – powder, drinks, pills etc. Taking collagen as a supplement will protect your hair follicles from being brittle and improve the health of your skin underneath your hair.
+Some research suggests that taking biotin supplement will prevent hair thinning, stimulate your hair growth cycle and help your hair grow thicker, as well as stimulating nail growth.
+To make your hair healthy, another option is collagen supplements, which you can find in various forms – powder, drinks, pills etc. Taking collagen as a dietary supplement will protect your hair follicles from being brittle, ensure healthy growth and improve the health of your skin underneath your hair.

 6. Pay attention to your gut health

-Another approach you could take in order to improve the overall health of your hair and prevent hair loss after weight loss is to remember to take care of your digestive system.
+Another approach people with hair can take in order to improve the overall health of their hair and prevent hair loss after weight loss is to remember to take care of their digestive system.
 This might sound counterintuitive, but a well-functioning digestive system is not only crucial for your physical health, but also for your mental health.
-Taking care of your gut health will not only make sure that your hair is getting all the nutrients it needs, but it will also help stabilize your well-being and reduce your levels of stress.
+Taking care of your gut health will not only make sure that your hair is getting all the nutrients it needs and stimulate your normal hair growth, but it will also help stabilize your well-being and reduce your levels of stress.

-Even though it is possible that your hair loss has to do with an extreme diet, it is important to consult your doctor before you start taking any supplements or medications.
+Even though it is possible that your increase in hair loss has to do with an extreme diet, it is important to consult your doctor before you start taking any supplements or medications.
 A doctor will be able to help you figure out if your hair thinning is related to a diet, a deficiency, a medical condition or a genetic disorder, which will help you take a more focused approach to tackling this problem.
-Remember that most cases of hair loss are triggered by certain events and are temporary.
+In addition, remember to consult a health professional if the amount of lost hair keeps growing.
+A doctor can find the root cause of your issue and prescribe you a treatment for hair.
+Keep in mind that most cases of hair loss are triggered by certain events and are temporary.
 Don’t get discouraged on your journey to weight loss and healthy hair!